DamonRomel/DamonRomel/README.md

 - 👋 Hi, I’m @DamonRomel
 - 👀 I’m interested in Videogames and Anime
-- 🌱 I’m currently learning How to code from Harvards CS50x
+- 🌱 I’m currently learning Game Development from CS50’s Introduction to Game Development
 - 💞️ I’m looking to collaborate on Nothing at the moment as I'm still in the infancy of my learning journey
 - 📫 How to reach me ...